HEnquist/camilladsp/README.md

 ```

 ### Volume
 The Volume filter is intended to be used as a volume control.
-The inital volume and muting state can be set with the `gain` and `mute` command line parameters.
+The initial volume and muting state can be set with the `gain` and `mute` command line parameters.
 The volume can then be changed via the websocket.
 A request to set the volume will be applied to all Volume filters.
 When the volume or mute state is changed, the gain is ramped smoothly to the new value.
 The duration of this ramp is set by the `ramp_time` parameter (unit milliseconds).
 The value must not be negative.
 If left out, it defaults to 200 ms. The value will be rounded to the nearest number of chunks.
 To use this filter, insert a Volume filter somewhere in the pipeline for each channel.
 It's possible to use this to make a dithered volume control by placing the Volume filter somewhere in the pipeline, and having a Dither filter as the last step.

 Example Volume filter:
 ```